ODIM-Project/ODIM/README.md

     **Procedure**

    a.
-Navigate to the path: `ODIM/build/cert_generator`
+Navigate to the path: `ODIM/build/cert_generator`:
       ```
        $ cd ODIM/build/cert_generator
       ```

-    > NOTE: `ODIM/build/cert_generator` contains the automated scripts to generate the TLS certificates for the resource aggregator, the GRF plugin, the URP, and Kafka.
+    > **NOTE:** `ODIM/build/cert_generator` contains the automated scripts to generate the TLS certificates for the resource aggregator, the GRF plugin, URP, and Kafka.

    b.
-Use the following command to generate certificates for the resource aggregator, the GRF plugin, and the URP.
+Use the following command to generate certificates for the resource aggregator, the GRF plugin, and URP.
 Provide FQDN as a command-line argument.
       ```
       $ ./generate_odimra_cert.sh <FQDN>
       ```